Discover more from An Ordinary Disaster

 What is Intuition?
 A Whole and Open Mind

-An inner voice, tutor, guardian within, embodied cognition, pattern recognition, knowing without knowing how, understanding through the experience of the senses, bone knowledge, wayfinding–and satori.
+An inner voice, guardian within, embodied cognition, pattern recognition, knowing without knowing how, understanding through the senses, bone knowledge, wayfinding, and just...what you like

 What is intuition?

 It might help to stop calling it “intuition,” at least for the moment.
 That said, I’m writing here because I feel compelled to explain what I’ve come to know of it, and so I can’t help but use the word, even at the risk of tumbling the rock even smoother in the stream.
-In this piece I’ll offer some thoughts and experiences that I’ve collected over time that have helped me to feel that intuition as a part of me that is very much alive and present in my daily life.
-This essay will be followed by a series of further posts on specific methods for connecting to and practicing intuition.
-I’m doing my best here to collect my ideas and put them in context—please keep in mind that while I may sound like I think I know what I’m talking about, of course, I’m sharing my opinions, and you may well have your own—which I’d be very happy to hear.
+In this piece I’ll offer some thoughts and experiences that I’ve collected over time that have helped me to feel intuition as a part of myself that is very much alive and present in my daily life.

 One of the Most Basic Functions of the Psyche